Princess Patricia of Connaught: Marriage

-The Honourable Simon Ramsay (son of Arthur Ramsay, 14th Earl of Dalhousie, brother of the groom).

 On the occasion of her marriage, Princess Patricia of Connaught was permitted by Royal Warrant to relinquish the style of Royal Highness and the title of Princess of Great Britain and Ireland.
 She was granted by Royal Warrant of 25 February 1919 the style of Lady Victoria Patricia Helena Elizabeth Ramsay, with special precedence immediately before the Marchionesses of England.

 Alexander Ramsay and Patricia had one child: